 Ahom Revolt- 1828

-- The revolt was against the British attempt to incorporate the Ahoms and not withdrawing from Assam.
+- The revolt was against the British attempt to incorporate the Ahoms and not withdraw from Assam.

 - Leaders were Gomdhar Konwar and Maharaja Purandhar Singh.
-Other leaders- Narendra Gadadhar Singh, and Kumar Rupchand.
+Other leaders- were Narendra Gadadhar Singh and Kumar Rupchand.

 Surat Salt Agitation – 1844